gamesbook/protograf/docs/source/setting_up.rst

 `↑ <table-of-contents-setup_>`_

-**protograf** requires a device e.g. laptop or desktop |dash| but probably not a smart phone |dash| that already has the correct version of Python (version 3.13 or higher) installed.
+**protograf** requires a device e.g. laptop or desktop |dash| but probably not a smart phone |dash| that has the correct version of Python (version 3.13 or higher) installed.
 This section guides you through such an install.